 Phase III courses are for students who have completed Phase I and II.
 Except in very unusual circumstances, all required Phase II Clerkships must be taken at the UNM SOM.
 Phase I and Phase II students who wish to take any Phase III Clerkship must have prior approval.
 If approved, Phase I and Phase II students may only receive 4 weeks of Phase III credit prior to promotion to Phase III.
-Students who do not take USMLE Step 1 by the published deadline may be permitted to take one nonclinical Phase III elective at the UNM SOM (pending availability and approval) after taking Step 1.
+Students who do not take USMLE Step 1 by the published deadline may be permitted to take one non-clinical Phase III elective at the UNM SOM (pending availability and approval) after taking Step 1 with permission from the Dean of Students.
 Please contact OMSA for more information.